uberdeveloper/fastbt/docs/rationale.md

 ### Pros

 -   Easy to understand and simple to test
 -   No need for real time data.
 You can just use historical end of day data which is open source
 -   Predictable order executions in backtest
-- Better comparison of backtest versus real performance
+-   Better replication of backtest versus real performance
 -   Vectorized functions and parallel implementation

 ### Cons

 -   Too much opinionated
 -   Capital requirements not checked at each time frame
 -   No way to model relationsip among securities explicitly
 -   And a lot of goodies a full fledged backtesting framework provides

-Some of the above cons can be overcome by extending the framework such as relaxing the assumptions or modeling it in a different manner
+Some of the above cons can be overcome by extending the framework such as relaxing the assumptions or modeling them in a different manner